Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Alberta Education has developed online professional learning tools to support teachers and students.
+There are several online professional learning tools available to support teachers and students.

-- Guiding Voices: A Curriculum Development Tool for Inclusion of First Nations, Métis and Inuit perspectives is a holistic development and evaluation tool developed to ensure appropriateness, accuracy and authenticity of First Nations, Métis and Inuit perspectives and content in curriculum
+- Guiding Voices: A Curriculum Development Tool for Inclusion of First Nations, Métis and Inuit perspectives – a holistic development and evaluation tool developed to ensure appropriateness, accuracy and authenticity of First Nations, Métis and Inuit perspectives and content in curriculum.

-- Walking Together: First Nations, Métis and Inuit Perspectives in Curriculum is a resource for teachers to deepen their understandings of First Nations, Métis and Inuit ways of knowing and perspectives
+- Walking Together: First Nations, Métis and Inuit Perspectives in Curriculum – resource for teachers to deepen their understandings of First Nations, Métis and Inuit ways of knowing and perspectives.

-- Empowering the Spirit: Education Resources to Support Reconciliation website is developed by the ARPDC to provide support for all levels within school jurisdictions to increase awareness, understanding and application of First Nations, Métis and Inuit histories, perspectives and ways of knowing for the purpose of implementing treaty and residential schools education
+- Empowering the Spirit and Education Resources to Support Reconciliation – developed by the Alberta Regional Professional Development Consortia.
+Provides support for all levels within school jurisdictions to increase awareness, understanding and application of First Nations, Métis and Inuit histories, perspectives and ways of knowing for the purpose of implementing Treaty and residential schools education.

-- Stepping Stones, Walking Together: Education for Reconciliation and Education is Our Buffalo are resources developed by the Alberta Teachers Association
+- Stepping Stones, Walking Together: Education for Reconciliation and Education is Our Buffalo – resources developed by the Alberta Teachers' Association.

-- My Child’s Learning: A Parent Resource provides information on Alberta’s curriculum, related information for the educational choices for your child, and preparing your child for transitions
+- My Child’s Learning: A Parent Resource – information on Alberta’s curriculum, related information for the educational choices for your child, and preparing your child for transitions.

-- Safe and Caring Schools is a whole-school approach that describes how students, parents and school authorities have responsibilities for ensuring welcoming, caring, respectful and safe learning environments that respect diversity, nurture a sense of belonging and a positive sense of self
+- Safe and Caring Schools – a whole-school approach that describes how students, parents and school authorities have responsibilities for ensuring welcoming, caring, respectful and safe learning environments that respect diversity, nurture a sense of belonging and a positive sense of self.

-- Bullying Prevention provides information on bullying, prevention, and intervention.
+- Bullying Prevention – information on bullying, prevention and intervention.
 For enhancing relationships and conflict resolution, the first step is to talk with the classroom teacher.
-You may also contact the school principal
+You may also contact the school principal.

-- Early Childhood Services (ECS) includes Kindergarten and educational programming for children as young as 2 years old
+- Early Childhood Services (ECS) – Kindergarten and educational programming for children as young as 2 years old.

-- Aboriginal Peoples: Career, Learning and Work provides information and resources for career planning, post-secondary education, and bursaries and scholarships available for Indigenous peoples
+- Indigenous Peoples: Career, Learning and Work – information and resources for career planning, post-secondary education, and bursaries and scholarships available for Indigenous peoples.